Explore historical and contemporary multiculturalism, ethnicity, and identity in South Africa.

 The room and board fee covers the following program components:

 - All accommodations during the entire program period.
-This includes during orientation, time in the program base (Cape Town), on all excursions, during the Independent Study Project, and during the final evaluation period.
+This includes during orientation, time in the program base (Cape Town), on all excursions, during the Independent Study Project or internship, and during the final evaluation period.
 Accommodation is covered by SIT Study Abroad directly, through a stipend provided to each student, or through the homestay.

 - All homestays